Why AI Feels Easier Than People - Understanding emotional availability, self-protection, and sustainable connection

 Psychological safety — why systems and statements alone are not enough

 Psychological safety is often treated as something organisations can build through systems.
-In practice, it emerges through the interaction between leadership, individual capacity, and organisational structure.
+In practice, it emerges through the interaction between leadership, individual capacity, and organisational structures.
+Paying insufficient to one aspect affects the whole experience.

 The Energy Economy of Influence: Stress, Burnout and Sustainable Credibility